ChatGPT Sent Me To The ER

 Three days ago, I was one hour away from hosting eighteen people for dinner when ChatGPT told me to drop everything and go to the emergency room.
-It was right.
-If I'd followed my instincts instead, it could have been catastropic.
+It was right to do so.
+If I'd followed my instincts instead, it could have been catastrophic.

-Still, I checked with my health consultant, Dr. GPT.
+Still, I checked with my health consultant, Dr. GPT Thinking 5.
 Its assessment matched mine: likely TMJ from grinding.
 Could be something else, but those alternatives were rare enough to dismiss.
-I popped some ibuprofen and moved on with my day.
+I took some ibuprofen and went on with my day.

 The next day, my neck hurt worse than my jaw.
 Maybe I was getting sick?
-My lymph nodes sometimes swell dramatically when I'm fighting something off.
+Sometimes my lymph nodes get sore when I'm fighting something off.

 That evening, I noticed my left eye felt odd.
-I went to a mirror and was surprised to see my left eyelid drooping, covering far more of my eye than it should.
+I went to a mirror and was surprised to see my left eyelid drooping, covering much more of my eye than usual.
 Again, kind of weird but not totally unlike things I've had before.
-Maybe an eye infection?
+Maybe what I was fighting off was an eye infection?

 I reported this new symptom to ChatGPT, which offered a menu of possibilities: sinus infection, conjunctivitis, cluster headache, or (less likely) something neurological like Horner's syndrome.
 It recommended I get checked out "soon, ideally today."